Pharmacodynamics

 Risk factors

-• Hypokalemia: digoxin competes with K+ for binding to Na+/K+-ATPase
+• Hypokalemia: Increases digoxin binding to the Na+/K+-ATPase.

 Clinical features